Christmas in Indonesia

 • Bali Christmas Celebration

 Bali, also known as the Island of the Gods, has a majority Hindu population, but the religious tolerance here is astounding.
-They celebrate Christmas through a tradition known as Ngeojat where they present gifts such as traditional Balinese food like Lawar and satay to their neighbours.
+They celebrate Christmas through a tradition known as Ngeojat where they present gifts such as traditional Balinese food like Lawar and satay to their neighbors.
 The villages located in the Southern part of Bali celebrate this festival by donning traditional costumes and decorating the streets with a type of leaf called penjor, which symbolizes the Anantaboga Dragon.
-The celebration here is restricted to Hindu-Balinese culture and has not been affected much by the Western culture.
+The celebration here is restricted to Hindu-Balinese culture and has not been affected much by Western culture.
+Christmas in Bali is definitely an affair to remember!

 • Toraja Christmas Celebration